0chain/system_test/README.md

 Now open the system_test project in [GoLand](https://www.jetbrains.com/go/), you should now be able to run any of the `cli_tests` in debug.

+You can run tests against a remote chain if you have already deployed elsewhere eg. dev.0chain.net

 ## Handling test failures
 The test suite/pipeline should pass when ran against a healthy network.
 If some tests fail, it is likely that a code issue has been introduced.